-Multi-table SQL data merged into hierarchical Json document using Elasticsearch ETL
+Low latency multi-table SQL data is pulled and merged into a hierarchical Json document into Elasticsearch

 Note: Change Data Capture (CDC) has been implemented to log OLTP data changes.